 It’s a test of sheer willpower for me to say no to dessert when it involves chocolate, and paired with peanut butter, chocolate is impossible to refuse.
 They are pure magic together.

-I started by toasting the peanuts the oven.
+I start by toasting the peanuts the oven.
 Don’t skip this step because it intensifies the flavor of the peanut butter centers.

-I carefully melted the dark chocolate over a pot of simmering water on the stove and spooned a slick of chocolate to coat the bottoms of the muffin cups.
-Then I placed a peanut butter disk on top and poured the remaining chocolate over the peanut butter until it was completely disguised.
+Carefully, I melt the dark chocolate over a pot of simmering water on the stove and spoon a slick of chocolate to coat the bottoms of the cups in a muffin pan.

 Peanut Butter Cups

 1 teaspoon vanilla extract

 Preheat the oven to 350 degrees F. Toast the peanuts on a foil-lined sheet pan until they are lightly browned and fragrant, about 7 minutes.

 Line a 12-cup muffin pan with paper inserts.

 Allow the peanuts to cool.
 Then transfer to a food processor, and process for 3 minutes until the peanuts are the consistency of fine breadcrumbs scraping down the sides of the bowl with a spatula as necessary.
 Add the honey, oil, sugar, vanilla extract and salt, and process until fully incorporated.